Poker Face (song): Commercial performance

 In the United States, the song debuted at number 92 on the Billboard Hot 100 for the week of January 3, 2009 and reached number six on March 7 of that year.
-The next week, the song climbed another three places to reach a peak of number three and stayed there for two additional weeks.
+The next week, the song climbed another three places, reaching the number three position and staying there for two additional weeks.
 On the Billboard issue dated April 11, 2009, the song topped the chart.
 "Poker Face" became Gaga's second consecutive number one song on the Billboard Hot 100, marking the first time a new artist has had their first two charting singles hit number one on that chart since Christina Aguilera did so with "Genie in a Bottle" and "What a Girl Wants" in 1999 and 2000.
 The song spent one week at the top of the chart, nine weeks at number two, 18 weeks in the Top 10 and stayed on the Hot 100 for a total of 40 weeks.
 "Poker Face" also peaked on both the Hot Dance Airplay and Hot Dance Club Play charts.
-It became the first single since Madonna's 2006 single "Sorry", to top all the three dance charts in a single week including the Hot Dance Singles Sales chart.
+It became the first single since Madonna's 2006 single "Sorry" to top all the three dance charts in a single week including the Hot Dance Singles Sales chart.
 The song has been certified Diamond by the Recording Industry Association of America (RIAA), and sold 7.5 million paid digital downloads in the United States as of February 2018, according to Nielsen SoundScan.
 Gaga is the first artist in digital history to top the six and seven million mark in paid downloads with two songs, the first being "Just Dance".
 "Poker Face" is Gaga's most digitally-sold track in the United States.